Applied Materials cuts outlook as chipmakers curtail orders

 “I would say clearly the macro environment has been far more difficult this year, so the seasonality relative to last year is stronger.”

-Chief Executive Mike Splinter said foundry operators - including manufacturers such as Taiwan Semiconductor Manufacturing Co (TSMC) (2330.TW) that make chips under contract for many companies, as well as industry bellwethers including Intel Corp (INTC.O) that fabricate their own chips - pulled back towards the end of the third quarter.
+Chief Executive Mike Splinter said foundry operators - including manufacturers such as TSMC that make chips under contract for many companies, as well as industry bellwethers such as Intel Corp that fabricate their own chips - pulled back towards the end of the third quarter.

-Davis said the company has seen as much as a $500 million pullback in orders since the beginning of June by foundry customers who build chips for other companies.
+Davis said the company has seen as much as a $500 million pullback in orders since the beginning of June by foundry customers who build chips for other companies, as chipmakers delay spending in a weak economy.
+And the worst may be yet to come.

-TSMC declined to comment on Wednesday.
-The company reported a 20 percent surge in revenue in June from a year earlier, with the $1.43 billion figure falling just short of May’s record monthly revenue of $1.46 billion.

-But Applied’s warning, on the heels of chipmaker Advanced Micro Devices Inc AMD.N cutting its outlook on Monday, sent Asian chip-related shares lower on Wednesday.

-Applied’s Splinter said most of the shift in full-year outlook is due to the expected slowdown in the next quarter.
+Splinter said most of the shift in full year outlook is due to the expected slowdown in the next quarter.

 The company said full-year profitability would be down by about 15 cents to 20 cents per share, compared with previous estimates.